St. Clair Leacock

-St Clair Leacock is a Vincentian politician.
-He is an opposition parliament member in Saint Vincent and the Grenadines.
+Major St. Clair Leacock is a Vincentian politician who has served as the Deputy Prime Minister of Saint Vincent and the Grenadines and Minister of National Security and Immigration since December 2025.
+He is a member of the parliament in Saint Vincent and the Grenadines from New Democratic Party.
 Leacock is also the New Democratic Party Central Kingstown candidate for 2020 Vincentian general election.